Anjali-23-star/analytics-portfolio/logistics_dataset/queries/furniture_sales_analysis/README.md

-# :Products Product Category Return Analysis
+# 📦 Product Category Return Analysis

-## Business Question
+## 🔍 Business Question
 Which product category has the highest return rate?

 Product returns can indicate issues with product quality, delivery handling, or customer expectations.